grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 * [ ] _This is where the long O'Brian style chase scene goes, perhaps the batteries run down, then they cruise on the surface, or something_
 	* {Except where O'brian had horizontal runs across the surface, here the chase might be _vertical_ into the depths}
 	* [ ] A scene where they are eating in the galley
-		* Salmon can conversation?
+		* This is where they ask WHY the sub is chasing them with Owen in the room; the answer gets revealed
+			* Maybe it's that they are after Owen ("the kid?") for some reason?
+Something he did, he ran away from Authority military?
+Took something with him?
+Slept with the commander's wife?
+(I kinda dig that, this story needs more sex)
+			* Though keep in mind note about randomness of human cruelty --- maybe Owen says the commander doesn't even LIKE his wife, he just wants to kill Owen for the sheer belligerence of it.
+		* Hemi feeds Herschel on the table, maybe it pisses off Percy
 * [ ] something breaks that needs fixing
 		* possibly the original wound from the ramming breaks open again
 		* possibly an engine park that Chips needs to fix {bilge pump from the hardware shop?}
 	* [ ] They listen in silence, pushing down their own fear.
 But that can't prevent small tears from welling up in Percy's eyes.
 	* [ ] Watching the battery gauges --- how long can they go before they are forced to the surface?

-* [ ] This is where they should implement the Gnat being noisy technique to try to distract their pusuers
+* [ ] This is where they should implement the Gnat being noisy technique to try to distract their pursuers
-	* If they lost the Gnat ealier, they'll have to pick him back up here.
+	* If they lost the Gnat earlier, they'll have to pick him back up here.
 	* Or, in combination with the diving below the scattering layer

 ### --- (hiding in the depths, escape under the deep scattering layer)